ymj07168/ymj07168/README.md

 - 🔭 I’m currently working on: Hyundai AutoEver SW School Web/App course
 - 🌱 I’m currently learning: Advanced React, TypeScript, and optimizing UI/UX for better accessibility
+- 🌈 I'm excited to connect with fellow developers and explore new opportunities.

 ---